 Meningococcal vaccinesPolysaccharide meningococcal vaccines do not work in children under two years of age.
 However there are now several conjugate vaccines available that do work in infants and young children.

 Meningitis BA Men B (4CMenB) vaccine was licensed in Europe in January 2013 for babies and children from two months of age.
 It was added to the UK national immunisation schedule, at2,4 and 12 months, in 2015.
 It covers around three quarters of the Men B strains in the UK and nearly four fifths of those over Western Europe.
 It is one of the less effective vaccines; its use in the UK over several years has shown it to have an effectiveness of between 53% and 59%.
-This new vaccine appears to commonly cause side-effects with most children being sore at the injection site, over a quarter severely so.
+This vaccine appears to commonly cause side-effects with most children being sore at the injection site, over a quarter severely so.
 Fever is also common and febrile convulsions (fits as a result of a fever) can also probably occur.
 Sleepiness, irritability and unusual crying also commonly occur.
-The vaccine may rarely cause Kawasaki disease (a rare auto-immune disease causing inflammation of the blood vessels).
+The vaccine may rarely cause Kawasaki disease (a rare auto-immune disease causing inflammation of the blood vessels) and nephrotic syndrome (a serious kidney disease).
 Side-effects are more likely to occur when the vaccine is given at the same time as other vaccines.
 For this reason we recommend that this vaccine always be given on its own and not in combination with any other vaccine.
 Please click here for a detailed information sheet on possible side-effects of the Men B vaccine.

 Meningitis CA Meningitis C vaccine was introduced into the UK in 1999.
 It is given in the UK national immunisation schedule at 3 months, 12 months and 12 years.
 It can also be given as a single dose from 12 months of age, an option preferred by several European countries.
 All the Men C vaccines contain aluminium.
 The older a child is vaccinated the fewer the number of doses required and the longer-lasting the protection is.